File Backup Procedure

 These procedures cover two preferred methods of moving or copying (backing up) files from the hard drive of a computer.
 Follow one of these procedures when your computer is being replaced or for recommended backup of critical files.

 It is important that users are aware that it is the user's responsibility to backup files he/she has created and saved on their local hard drive.
-I.T. department personnel cannot be responsible for these files.
+Technology Services department personnel cannot be responsible for these files.

 It is not necessary to move or copy program files.
 Only files created by the user (ex. .doc, .xls, .wpd) need to be moved or copied.